marco-schmidt/am/README.md

 asset manager

 ## Status
-As of April 2020, this tool is in an early development stage, to be used only by the very curious.
+As of May 2020, this tool is in an early development stage, to be used only by the very curious.

 ## Purpose
 * Command-line asset manager, managing files, checking their integrity, extracting metadata.